niner/Inline-Perl5/README.md

     use Test::More:from<Perl5>;
 ```

-In Perl 6 the :ver adverb is used for requiring a minimum version of a loaded
+In Raku the :ver adverb is used for requiring a minimum version of a loaded
 module:

 ```